mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 const { spec, selection, command } = host.std;
 ```

-Firstly, let's explain the newly introduced `host` and `std`, which are determined by the framework-agnostic architecture of BlockSuite:
+Firstly, let's explain the newly introduced `host` and `std`, which are determined by the framework-agnostic architecture of LumenSuite:

-- As [mentioned before](./component-types#composing-editors-by-blocks), the `editor.host` - also known as the [`EditorHost`](/api/@blocksuite/block-std/) component, is a container for mounting block UI components.
+- As [mentioned before](./component-types#composing-editors-by-blocks), the `editor.host` - also known as the [`EditorHost`](/api/@lumensuite/block-std/) component, is a container for mounting block UI components.
 It handles the heavy lifting involved in mapping the **block tree** to the **component tree**.
 - Regardless of the framework used to implement `EditorHost`, they can access the same headless standard library designed for editable blocks through `host.std`.
 For example, `std.spec` contains all the registered [`BlockSpec`](./block-spec)s.

 ::: tip